EU blue card

 What is the EU Blue Card?

-The EU Blue Card is a special work-and-residence permit for highly qualified, non‑EU nationals.
-It permits you to live and work in 25 of the 27 EU countries (excluding Ireland and Denmark), helping fill critical shortages in sectors such as IT, engineering, healthcare, and research.
+The EU Blue Card is a work-and-residence permit for highly qualified third-country nationals, established under EU Directive 2021/1883.
+It allows you to reside and work in 25 out of 27 EU countries (except for Ireland and Denmark) in order to help solve shortages in fields such as IT, engineering, medicine, and research.
+Also referred to as the Blue Card EU, it is designed for highly qualified persons from outside the EU.

 *Looking for guidance to apply for work overseas?
 Let Y-Axis guide you with the process.